 A 45-ft. catamaran transports 49 people several times a day in season for a half hour narrated tour of Norwalk Harbor.
 (You’ll also pass barrier islands and the famous Norwalk oyster beds).

 Families pushing strollers and picnickers join history buffs for a glimpse into what life was like on this island before electricity.
 The lighthouse keeper had to carry two five-gallon pails of oil (40 lbs. each) up to the top floor every four hours to keep the light lit.
-Tours and ferry cost $22 per person.
+Check website for tour times and ticket prices.

 GO: Stew Leonard’s